 A limitation of this study is that the identification of cases is dependant on the accurate classification by those who are entering data in eCourts and the high court websites.
 Any errors in classification at the stage of data entry could not be identified or rectified by the researchers.
-A further limitation of this study is that the researchers were unable to analyse the orders of the district courts in both states because uploading of orders seems to have been very patchy.
+A further limitation of this study is that the researchers were unable to analyse the orders of the district courts in both states because orders and judgments had not been uploaded in several cases.